FFmpeg Editor API

 - Use placeholders:

-for the output file; do not hardcode filenames. - Allowed pattern starts with
+{input}(or indexed{input0},{input1}, …) for input files and{output}for the output file; do not hardcode filenames.
+The first input can be referenced as{input}or{input0}. - Allowed pattern starts with

 Responses